-But of course, the other great mission was to gain control over the public news corporation – the IPB.
-The whole idea behind the Landes committee and the Erdan reform was to professionalize and create an independent public broadcasting agency far from the reach of the politicians.
-Netanyahu as the minister of communication was striving to the exact opposite direction: direct political control over the public news.
-Once there was almost no going back from establishing the Kan corporate, Netanyahu tried to abolish completely the TV broadcast of news by Kan, leaving the radio only, or to have TV without news and current affairs.
-Once this also failed, the only option to politicize Kan was through the regulative body which was to supervise over the news corporate.
-Netanyahu thus proposed a new law of public broadcasting, in which the control is put back in the hands of the politicians.
-Not only that, but what Netanyahu’s ministry has proposed in one unified control body over the three news agents: the public corporation, the second authority and the cables and satellite council: all were to be united under the minister of communication, Netanyahu himself.
-He is to appoint the council members – two politicians and nine public figures, all in political hands.
-It would be an internal council within the ministry which would control its appointments, budget and decisions.
-A complete reversal of all the professional reports which sought to separate the news from political control and provide a financial independence.
+But of course, the other great mission was to gain control of the public broadcasting corporation.
+The whole idea behind the Landes Committee and Erdan’s reform was to create an independent and professional public broadcasting agency that would be far from the reach of the politicians.
+Netanyahu as the minister of communications worked in the exact opposite direction, trying to gain direct political control of the public news media.
+Once it became too late to backtrack on establishing Kan, Netanyahu tried to limit Kan to radio broadcasts, or to deny it a license to cover news and current affairs in its TV broadcasts.
+Once this also failed, the only way to politicize Kan was through the regulatory body slated to oversee Kan’s news division.
+Netanyahu thus proposed a new public broadcasting law aimed at placing control back in the hands of the politicians.
+Not only that, Netanyahu’s Ministry of Communications proposed centralizing oversight of Kan, the Second Authority for TV and Radio, and the Cables and Satellite Broadcasting Council in a single council that would report to the minister of communications, Netanyahu himself.
+He would appoint the council members: two politicians and nine public figures.
+It would be an internal council within the ministry and would control the ministry’s appointments, budget and decisions.
+This would be a complete reversal of all the professional reports that aimed to separate the news from political control and achieve financial independence.

-Even on regulation, the control mechanisms went from the macro-picture to the nitty-gritty of utilizing the social media in the direction sought by the Netanyahus.
-In the investigation, Hefetz tells Sara Netanyahu: “Eva the regulator, we need to hold her.”
-Sara replies: “We need to be firm with her.
-Topaz should start putting out on the social media what we said and the failing channel 10.”
-In her investigation she is asked to respond to that.
-Mrs. Netanyahu says: “great.
-No problem.
-What is it, shutting mouths here?
-A police state?
-Pravda state?
-KGB state?
-I wish all the media bodies of the left would be shut down”.
-Investigator: “and if channel 10 would have been closed?”
-Sara: “it would have been great for the state of Israel… The police is trying to fail the prime minister.
-And that’s that”.
-The deep state argument is fully authenticated: the law enforcement bodies fail the prime minister in his attempt to gain full control over the free media in Israel.
-The result, is the indictment in cases 1000, 2000 and 4000, to which we now turn.
+Even in the realm of regulation, the control mechanisms ranged from the big picture to the nitty-gritty of utilizing social media in the direction sought by the Netanyahus.
+According to transcripts from the police investigation, Hefetz told Sara Netanyahu, “Eva, the regulator – we need to hold her.”
+Sara replied, “We need to be firm with her.
+Topaz should start putting out on social media what we said about the failing Channel 10.”
+The prime minister’s wife was asked by investigators to comment on this discussion with Hefetz.
+Mrs. Netanyahu responded, “Great, no problem.
+What is this here, we need to keep silent?
+It’s a police state?
+A Pravda state?
+A KGB state?
+I wish all the media bodies of the left would be shut down.”
+Investigator: “And if Channel 10 would have been shut down?”
+Sara: “It would have been great for the State of Israel… The police are out to get the prime minister.
+And that’s all it is.”
+This was a full endorsement of the deep-state argument: The law enforcement bodies were trying to block the prime minister from gaining full control over the media in Israel – the same quest for control that led to the indictments in cases 1000, 2000 and 4000, to which we now turn.

-Cases 1000, 2000, 4000: The State of Israel against Benjamin Netanyahu
+9. Cases 1000, 2000, 4000: State of Israel vs. Benjamin Netanyahu

 Mozes: “Bibi, there is election in three and a half months...
-We have managed it in 2009, you may have forgotten”
+We managed it in 2009, you may have forgotten.”

-Netanyahu: “I haven’t forgotten at all”
+Netanyahu: “I haven’t forgotten at all.”

-Mozes: “It was intelligently managed, in a good way, and we were on the face of it in the same situation.
-We have already been in this movie, we did it.
+Mozes: “It was intelligently managed, in a good way, and we were ostensibly in the same situation.
+We were already in this movie, we made it.
 This is our fourth election, not third, fourth.
-96, 99, 2009 and now”
+96, 99, 2009 and now.”

 (The 2014 Mozes-Netanyahu conversation, recorded).